 Research and Key Publications

-At the core of my research lie the complexities of aesthetic experience as it takes shape in our day-to-day encounters and gets sparked by people, things and places within and beyond the world of art.
-The Cultural Promise of the Aesthetic (Bloomsbury, 2014; pbk, 2015) locates the concept of the aesthetic in the three constitutive notions of promises, relationality, and address.
-The book thereby develops a novel approach to the aesthetics-politics relation, one that takes account of the links tying the aesthetic to interlacing modalities of difference.
+At the core of my research lie the connections between aesthetics and politics, in particular, in connection with modalities of gender, race, class, and other intersecting dimensions.
+I pay special attention to the complexities of aesthetic experience as they take shape in our day-to-day encounters and are sparked by people, things and places within and beyond the world of art.
+My book The Cultural Promise of the Aesthetic (Bloomsbury, 2014; pbk, 2015) locates the concept of the aesthetic in the three constitutive notions of promises, relationality, and address.
+This yields a novel approach to the aesthetics-politics relation, one that recognizes the links between aesthetics and social differences.

 While philosophers have long connected aesthetics with race and the categories intersecting with race, twenty-first-century theorists expose such connections to revised critical methods.
-Recent outlooks come together in Aesthetics and Race, a special issue of Contemporary Aesthetics (2009) that I guest edited.
+Several outlooks come together in Aesthetics and Race, a special issue of Contemporary Aesthetics (2009) that I guest edited.

-My current work runs along two main lines:
+My current work runs along three main lines: